Some of the numbers presented in this website may not be the most recent available

 In 1919 the country was finally reunited as an independent state.
 Communist factions in the country seized power in 1978, supported by the Soviets (until 1989), and the ensuing civil war led to the rise of the Taliban.
 The Taliban took control of the south in 1994 allied with Al-Qaeda.

 After 9/11, in 1996, foreigners led by the USA, supporting a Northern Alliance of tribes, arrived to attempt to defeat the Taliban.
-A new government was eventually installed but Taliban forces continue to fight to regain control and the country remains unstable.
+A new government was eventually installed but Taliban forces continued to fight to regain control and the foreigners eventually left in 2021.

 Afghanistan is a land-locked country with plains in the north and southwest separated by a large area of central highlands.
 The northeastern Hindu Kush mountain range is in a geologically active area where the country's highest point is Noshaq at 7,492m.

-The country is rich in natural resources including coal, copper, iron ore, lithium, uranium, rare earth elements, chromite, gold, zinc, talc, sulphur, lead, marble, precious and semi-precious stones.
+Natural resources include coal, copper, iron ore, lithium, uranium, rare earths, chromite, gold, zinc, talc, sulphur, lead, and precious and semi-precious stones.

-Gas has been produced from the Amu Darya Basin in the north, which is productive in Uzbekistan and Turkmenistan, since 1974.
+Gas has been produced from the Amu Darya Basin.
 However, only limited volumes have been recovered since 1990.
-It is forecast by Globalshift that new gas will begin to come onstream over coming years but of course this depends on stabilisation of the political situation and security.
+It is forecast by Globalshift that new gas will come onstream over coming years but of course this depends on the political situation and security.
 Over the long term gas exports could begin into regional gas pipeline networks.

 The country produces small volumes of condensate but no oil although, in the past, it produced a little oil from the northwest.
-Growing output of liquids may be expected in the near term, albeit at modest levels, with Chinese companies leading exploration.
+Growing output of liquids may be expected along with gas, albeit at modest levels.
+It is unlikely that European or American companies will invest but CNPC has had some success.
+Exports of gas may begin to China.

 AFGHANISTAN